xdrazkov/pb162-hw01-display/README.md

 The *error symbol* is displayed in case of an unsupported character.
 See the javadoc for more information.
 **Note: Make sure that the formatting of you output is exactly the same as described**

-### Implementation Requirements
+### Implementation Notes
-Your implementation focus on fulfilling the following

-- Proper code decomposition
-  - Split your code into multiple classes
-  - Organize your classes in packages
-- Single responsibility
-  - Class should ideally have a single purpose
-- Extendable code
-  - Future support for different symbols...
-  - Future support for different display type
-- All provided tests must pass

-While adhering to these, you are required to finish the implementation
+To achieve proper decomposition, you are required to finish the implementation of

 - `DisplayApp` while keeping the command line interface.
 - `Factory` which provides [factory methods](https://en.wikipedia.org/wiki/Factory_method_pattern) for your implementations